 - Best methods for communication

-Have a meeting (a Zoom call works great!) to discuss the information that each team member jotted down about themselves.
-This will give each person a chance to provide additional context, and the entire team will have the benefit of being able to ask questions and pick up on nonverbal cues.
+Schedule a meeting to discuss each team member’s user manual, giving individuals a chance to provide additional context.
+The entire team will benefit from being able to ask questions and pick up on nonverbal cues.

 After your team has discussed each person’s document, store those manuals somewhere safe and accessible so everybody has a helpful resource to refer back to and improve their work together.

 When you have team members who all have different native tongues, there are tons of language nuances and related non-verbal cues you might not be aware of – until they become a problem.